HunterWylie55/Smokeping-VOW/README.md

 Step 5. open the smokeping folder you just extracted and highlight all the contents in the folder and right click > properties > and give Owner R,W,X privelages.
 Do NOT touch the other privelages.
 Step 6.
 Open kitty with the opie you had previously loaded and then type     cd /smokeping     then    ./smokeping.sh This will install smokeping automatically.
 Refer to my issues tab to know what to keep an eye out for and how to fix it.

+If you find any issues let me know and I will add them to the bug list.